microsoft/azure-pipelines-tasks/Tasks/DotNetCoreCLIV2/README.md

 * **Command\*:** The task can be use to run any [dotnet core command](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x).

-* **Projects\*:** Depending on the version of .NET Core, the task can work with either project.json or a csproj file.
+* **Projects\*:** Depending on the version of .NET Core, the task can work with either project.json or a csproj and sln file.
 You can pass a relative path of the .csproj file(s) from repo root.
 Wildcards can be used too.
 For example, **/*.csproj for all .csproj files in all the sub folders.

 * **Arguments\:** Pass arguments to the selected dotnet core command.
 For example, build configuration, output folder, runtime.
 The arguments depend on the command selected.